ZakKeith.com

 • In movies such as Indiana Jones and Tomb Raider, Hollywood plays on lost-temple mythology, on images of lone Europeans stumbling upon lost and/or abandoned Angkor-like ruins in the jungles.

-• Numerous websites still incorrectly state that Angkor (or “Angkor Wat”—they often don't even know the difference between the two!) was “lost” and rediscovered by Henri Mouhot.
+• Numerous websites still incorrectly state that Angkor was “lost” and rediscovered by Henri Mouhot, and they often don’t even know the difference between Angkor and Angkor Wat.

-• Angkor Wat is still widely referred to as an “Ancient Wonder” from some unknown era, even though it was built around the time of the High Middle Ages in Europe and we don't exactly refer to the Tower of London (1078 A.D.) an “ancient wonder,” nor Notre Dame de Paris(1160 A.D.) or any number of old European castles from that period.
+• Angkor Wat is widely referred to as an “Ancient Wonder” from some unknown era, despite the fact that it was built around the time of the High Middle Ages (1001–1300 A.D.) in Europe and we don’t exactly refer to the Tower of London (built in 1078 A.D.) as an “ancient wonder,” nor Notre Dame de Paris (built in 1160 A.D.) or any number of old European castles from that period.

-FACTS: ANGKOR & ANGKOR WAT
+FACTS: ANGKOR & ANGKOR WAT (they’re not the same thing!)

 • Angkor was the capital of the Khmer empire, home of Khmer rulers, and a major center for culure, business and religion.